 We are happy to have children in worship and encourage you to help your children participate.
 We have a “Children’s Message” time when all children are invited to come up to the front pew.
 We also recognize it’s hard for kids to sit quietly for an hour or more!
 So, you can find kid bags in a basket at the rear of the sanctuary with coloring and activity books for children to use during the service.
 There is also a nursery corner in the Lounge behind the sanctuary, where parents can bring children to play and still hear the service.

 At St. John United we understand that it is Christ who invites us to the table.
 Anyone who desires to participate is welcome.
 Those who choose not to receive the bread and wine are encouraged to still come forward to receive a blessing.

 What about baptism?

-In the Lutheran tradition, we welcome all people to the rite of baptism – babies, children, and adults.
-While baptism is a once in a lifetime event, it is also a well of grace, forgiveness and renewal that we can draw upon every day.
+In the Lutheran tradition, we welcome all people to the rite of baptism – infants, children, and adults.
+While baptism is a once in a lifetime event, it is also a well-spring of grace, forgiveness and renewal that we can draw upon every day.
 If you or your children have not been baptized, the pastor would be delighted to speak with you about the process of preparation.